-Albania: Oil refinery ARMO for sale for 20MEUR8.
-March 2016. / SEE Energy News
+Albania: Oil refinery ARMO for sale for 20MEUR, SEE Energy News

 One of the two refineries of the former giant of market fuel in Albania was declared the sale by auction by EPSA auction company with starting price of 2.8 billion (20 million euros), while other creditors are in line to waiting to collect their dues.